By Michael Ormsby

 One of the most common disabilities is ADHD, or Attention Deficit/Hyperactivity Disorder.
 ADHD can often go undiagnosed, and cause people to perform poorly in school.
 People suffering from ADHD may drop out because school is so difficult when you can't concentrate, focus, or sit still.
 To get accommodations for ADHD when taking the GED test, you'll need information from a psychiatrist, medical doctor, or psychologist who specializes in ADHD, along with information about your history and symptoms.
 You'll need to take a test of attention, like the TOVA Gordon Diagnostic Battery.
 The GED test accommodations you can receive (such as frequent breaks or extra time) will be based on your symptoms, and how they'll limit you during the test.

 Accommodations may also be given for learning disabilities, such as dyslexia (reading disabilities), dysgraphia (writing disabilities), or dyscalculia (math disabilities).
 For these types of disabilities, you'll also need a diagnosis from a doctor, who will need to report your scores on tests for learning and cognitive disabilities.

 Talk to your doctor if you feel you need accommodations.
 Discuss what tests you may need to take, and whether you need to see a specialist.

-To get GED® test-taking secrets, check out the GED guide GED Smart.
-The GED Academy is your source for GED online resources and GED classes online.
-Try a free GED practice test online or a sample free GED class.
+To get GED® test-taking secrets, check out the GED test guide GED Smart.
+The GED Academy is your source for GED test online resources and GED test classes online.
+Try a free GED test practice test online or a sample free GED test class.